BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Tromsø for the Northern Lights?
+When is the absolute best time to see the Northern Lights in Tromsø, and what are some insider tips for maximizing my chances?

-Beyond the famous Northern Lights tours, what's a unique winter activity I shouldn't miss?
+Beyond the famous Northern Lights, what's a truly unique Tromsø experience that most tourists miss?

-How do I get around Tromsø, especially if I'm not renting a car?
+How do I get around Tromsø, and is it walkable, especially in winter?

-Are there any local customs I should be aware of to be respectful?
+Are there any local customs or etiquette I should be aware of in Tromsø?

 What is the cheapest month to visit Tromsø, Norway?